Aarushi-1/Airline-Booking-Website/README.md

 * Successful booking confirmation page
 * Profile section for discounts

-### PS: The UI is basic and not focused on but focus was on he developement side and forntend-backend integration.
+### PS: The UI is basic and not focused on whereas the focus lied upon the developement side and frontend-backend integration.

 Login page